Athol Shmith: Professional photographer

 When in 1936 he showed with Julian Smith and Spencer Shier in the annual exhibition of the Victorian salon of photography at the Athenaeum Galleries, modernist artist and Sun newspaper critic George Bell praised Shmith's "delicate tonal nuance in Nude in Repose," and a pictorial report in The Australasian featured his Technical Inspection from the same show.
 He exhibited in October at the Kodak gallery, when Harold Herbert of The Argus noted that "Mr. Athol Shmith is original in Nude In Repose.
 That year he was advertising as a Fellow of the Royal Society of Arts (FRSA), had secured the Myer Emporium as a fashion client, and The Argus ran a congratulatory article on his overseas successes at "only 22 years"; in Boston's American Annual competition; the Chicago Century of Progress Fair; receiving a request from Arnold Glngrlch, founder of Esquire for examples of his work; and as the subject of a special article in the French art magazine La Revue Moderne.
-He won prizes in Jugoslavia and Vienna, then in 1937 exhibited at the Cape Town and Dublin international salon, and in June it was reported that he had been made an Associate of the British Royal Photographic Society.
+He won prizes in Yugoslavia and Vienna, then in 1937 exhibited at the Cape Town and Dublin international salon, and in June it was reported that he had been made an Associate of the British Royal Photographic Society.
 By the late mid-1930s, he was seen as representing a new modern style of work, and to meet demand, he employed other photographers including Hans Hasenpflug in 1937.
 Shmith was active in the Melbourne Camera Club from 1938, for whose members he held demonstrations in his studio.